Hoskins’ RBI in 9th rallies Phillies past Marlins 3-2

-PHILADELPHIA (AP) — Matt Vierling had a two-out, green light to steal and slid head-first so ferociously into second base that his helmet about tumbled into the outfield.
-That set the moment for Rhys Hoskins, who through 571 career games and 2,065 at-bats had never won a game for the Phillies on the final swing of the night.

-“I found myself in those situations in the past and come up short,” Hoskins said.
-“Either try and do too much or maybe be a little bit too passive.
-I was just trying to get a pitch to hit.”

-Hoskins found one, ripped a slider to left-center and raised his arms in celebration on his game-ending RBI double in the ninth inning that led Philadelphia over the Miami Marlins 3-2 Monday night.
+PHILADELPHIA (AP) — Rhys Hoskins raised his arms in celebration on his game-ending RBI double in the ninth inning that led the Philadelphia Phillies over the Miami Marlins 3-2 Monday night.

-His two-out hit off Anthony Bass (1-3) scored Vierling and capped a Phillies rally from a 2-1 hole in the seventh.
+Hoskins’ two-out hit off Anthony Bass (1-3) scored Matt Vierling and capped a Phillies rally from a 2-1 hole in the seventh.
 Vierling hit a one-out single and stole second base to get into scoring position.

-“I think it put us in a good spot to win that game,” Vierling said.
-“It ended up working out.”

-Sure did.
-The Phillies have won 10 of 11 games to streak into NL wild-card contention and rebounded from a 13-1 loss to Arizona a day earlier.
-The Phillies opened a stretch of seven straight games against NL East teams.
+The Phillies have won 10 of 11 games to streak into NL wild-card contention.

-“It’s big to come back and win right away and maybe we’ll get on a little bit of a roll here,” interim manager Rob Thomson said.
-“I talked to the guys before the game that we need to start winning games in our division.”

 Seranthony Dominguez (4-1) tossed a scoreless ninth for the win.

-The Marlins have won the season series against the Phillies each of the last three years and had already won three of four this season.
-Sandy Alcantara was on the hill and in control until the eighth.
-He walked two runners to open the inning but got slumping catcher J.T.
+The Marlins led 2-1 and were in control behind ace Sandy Alcantara.
+Alcantara walked two runners to open the eighth but got slumping catcher J.T.
 Realmuto to ground into a double play.

-Alcantara, who snapped a streak of six straight starts of seven innings and one earned run or fewer, was yanked and repeatedly slammed his mitt and sent water bottles flying in the dugout.
+Alcantara was yanked and repeatedly slammed his mitt into water bottles in the dugout.

-“Just got a little angry because I just wanted to finish that inning,” Alcantara said.

 Steven Okert promptly gave up a tying single on the first pitch to Didi Gregorius.
 Alcantara sat on the dugout bench and shook his head in disbelief — his shot at his fifth straight win wasted by wildness and the bullpen.